A rightful place for the nation in this country: land, truth and treaty in south eastern Australia

 A lunchtime symposium delivered at the Whitlam Institute on Monday, 10 September 2018.

-Professor Heidi Norman presented a symposium on her research into land rights in south eastern Australia, reflecting on the legacy of the Whitlam Government which, she says, was the first government in Australia that seriously took on the issue of land rights.
+Professor Heidi Norman presented a symposium on her research into land rights in south eastern Australia, reflecting on the legacy of the Whitlam Government which, she says, was the first government in Australia to seriously take on land rights.

 For Australia’s Indigenous citizens the Whitlam government would commence legislation of land rights in the Northern Territory, create the Aboriginal land purchase fund, establish a mechanism for Aboriginal organisations to form and pursue community social and economic aspirations and, a separate department for Aboriginal Affairs.
 Swiftly, the Whitlam Government’s reforms finally amounted to the Commonwealth fully engaging its responsibility enabled by the 1967 referendum and heralded a new era of self-determination.